IMPORTANT - For comprehensive information on dates, courses, travel and other important information,

 • Occasional meals

-• $40 Undergraduate application fee for non-NIU undergraduate students.
+• $40 Undergraduate application fee for non-NIU undergraduate students or $10 Student-at-Large application fee for graduate-level students.

 • Independent travel and visa costs associated with independent travel.